Andy M. Lee, MD, FACS

 I look forward to sharing your stories and some of my own, and possibly some milestones along the way from my husband and two very active children, who love to hear anecdotes about these very same experiences that fascinated me as a child.

-I am ecstatic about being a part of the Total Eye Care family.
-I look forward to getting to know our patients and serving our community.
-I strive to have you as a lifelong patient in our practice.
+I am excited to be a part of the Total Eye Care team and eagerly look forward to getting to know our patients and serving the families in this community.

 Total Eye Care … Even After Surgery